bythebay/pipeline/README.md

 ## Setup

 You need to be able to run Docker containers, which probably means a virtual machine (unless you are running Linux) with at least 5GB, preferably 8GB of RAM in it, and need to be configured for multiple cores.
-If you already have Docker, skip to the third method.
+If you already have Docker, skip to the second method.

 ### Method 1: Install using Docker Toolbox

 * Follow [this README](usbstick/README.md) in the `usbstick/` folder.
 It will download all of the things needed to install Docker, Docker Toolbox, and get your environment up and running on OSX.

-### Method 2: Install from OVA

-* Grab a USB stick, with the bythebay-pipeline.ova file on it
-* Make sure you have VirtualBox, VMware Player or VMware Fusion installed (Fusion is for OSX/Macs)
-* Import the .ova as an appliance, accept the defaults, then start the VM
-* Login as ubuntu/reverse
-* Run `./start-bythebay.sh`, which will start and log you into the Docker container with 5GB of RAM

-### Method 3: You already have Docker, or are running Linux
+### Method 2: You already have Docker, or are running Linux

 * Pull the pipeline image
 ```